tokens-bruecke/stiltausch-figma-plugin/README.md

 ### ⚠️ Restrictions

-1. This plugin works only with team libraries.
-Which means you need publish your library before you can swap styles.
+1. This plugin works only with team libraries, which means you need to publish your library before you can swap styles.
 2. The plugin swaps only color styles.
-3. Doens't work with INSTANCE components.
+3. Doesn't work with INSTANCE components.

 ---